negiiirah/Literature-Review-On-Digitalization-Of-Conveyor-Belt/README.md

 Sharp or heavy materials can damage the surface of the belt, leading to punctures or cuts that compromise its integrity.
 -item Structural Damage:

-Incorrect tension, poor installation, or operational errors can lead to more severe structural issues, such as tears in the fabric of the belt or the breakdown of its components.
+Incorrect tension, poor installation, or operational errors can lead to more severe structural issues, such as tears in the fabric of the belt or the breakdown of its components.[7]

 ### Causes of Damage